sindresorhus/sindresorhus.github.com/data/apps/today.md

 #### Can you add some widgets?

 I don't plan to add this.
-Very few users actually use widgets on macOS, so it's not worth the effort for a free app. macOS already has some built-in calendar widgets.
+Very few users use widgets on macOS, so it's not worth the effort for a free app. macOS already has some built-in calendar widgets.
 And you can get more widgets with my [Dato app](/dato).

 #### Can you support iOS?